 You may find that there are many healthcare administration jobs that utilize your technical or graduate certificate after graduation.
 Rhode Island’s cities and suburban communities have plenty of nursing homes, clinics, and hospitals that employ administrators, patient care professionals, and interpreters.
 You may want to start exploring job options well in advance of graduation, since many employers have specific requirements for applicants.
 Being aware of these ahead of time may help you customize your education to suit the jobs that interest you.

 As you get started in healthcare, you may find it helpful to get some experience as a patient representative.
 These professionals are often the first to work with patients when they come in for an appointment.
-The average salary for a patient representative in Rhode Island is $37,610 per year (Bureau of Labor Statistics, 2017).
-Through the year 2024, job openings for patient representatives may swell 12% (O*Net, 2017).
+The average salary for a patient representative in Rhode Island is $40,600 per year.

 You may need specialized technological training to work in medical records, but this skill is covered in many certificate programs.
-Medical records technicians in Rhode Island claim an average income of $41,140 per year (BLS, 2017).
-This field is growing steadily; O*Net anticipates a 6% increase in job openings by 2024 (2017).
+Medical records technicians in Rhode Island claim an average income of $53,440 per year.
+Jobs in this field are projected to remain steady through 2028.

 If you earn a degree or certificate in healthcare administration, you may become a medical manager.
-The average healthcare administration salary for a medical manager in Rhode Island is currently $118,370 per year (BLS, 2017).
-A 9% boost in job openings is predicted by 2024 (O*Net, 2017).
+The average healthcare administration salary for a medical manager in Rhode Island is currently $130,620 per year.
+A 9% boost in job openings is predicted between 2018 and 2028.